Mackignacio/jwt-node/README.md

-# Test-Api
+# Test-API

-This is a Node Server for Racket Studios API
+This is a Node Server for Beginners with jwt authenthication and unit testing

 ## Requirements